srakrn/ku-grade-twitter-bot/README.md

 This is a Twitter bot notifying fot the grade announcement via Kasetsart University registration system.
 It runs on Python3.

+## Credits

+The core of this bot (KU-Regis fetching system) is heavily modified from [mameaw14/ku-check-grade](https://github.com/mameaw14/ku-check-grade/).
+All credit goes to [@Mameaw14](https://twitter.com/Mameaw14).

 ## Usage

 Install all dependencies with